Legoota/tu4ever-website-v2/content/posts/roofrack.en.md

 In order to carry more stuff easily, we quickly realized that we would need to use the roof of the car.
 We started by buying two crossbars on the second hand market, but we knew we would need to add a roof rack to increase the usable storage area.
 At first, we thought we would buy a classic roof rack that could be found on the used market, but then we started looking for a custom made <b>roofrack</b>.

-This gallery would not have been possible without our partner <a class="anchor-link" target="_blank" class="link" href="https://john-steel.com/en/">John-Steel</a>, the online metal and wood cutting site, who did the laser cutting of our plate.
+This roof rack would not have been possible without our partner <a class="anchor-link" target="_blank" class="link" href="https://john-steel.com/en/">John-Steel</a>, the online metal and wood cutting site, who did the laser cutting of our plate.
 We thank them very much!

 ## Design phase
 ### Step 1: Designing blueprints